embeddedgo/embeddedgo.github.io/_posts/2020-03-27-programming_with_eve.md

 EVE does it for our MCU but uses only 3200 bytes for its internal framebuffer.
 How is it possible?
 It's possible because EVE renders the display list (scene in the OpenGL nomenclature) line by line during the LCD refresh.

 The display list can contain up to 2048 commands and is double-buffered in RAM of size 2 x 8 KB.
-A microcontroller can write basic commands like points, lines, rectangles, bitmaps, etc. directly to the inactive display list or use Co-processor Engine (CE) for high-level command like drawing buttons, scroll bars, progress bars, text strings, decompressing JPEG or PNG images, etc. The CE executes high-level commands and in effect writes basic display list commands to the inactive display list buffer or decompress data to the general purpose RAM.
+A microcontroller can write basic commands like points, lines, rectangles, bitmaps, etc. directly to the inactive display list or use Co-processor Engine (CE) for high-level commands like drawing buttons, scroll bars, progress bars, text strings, decompressing JPEG or PNG images, etc. The CE executes high-level commands and in effect writes basic display list commands to the inactive display list buffer or decompress data to the general purpose RAM.
 When the display list is ready the inactive and active buffers are swapped.

 There is 1 MB (256 KB in case of FT80x) of general purpose RAM (RAM_G), where you can store bitmaps, decompress JPEG and PNG images, setup video queues, store audio files, etc. As you can see the FT81x uses about 1050 KB of RAM for a lot of things instead of 1500 KB for only one framebuffer (you need two for double buffering).